Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > **Note:** Creating a `.zip` file and uploading to Azure Blob storage is not required here because Azure Automation DSC natively stores and manages configurations without needing external blob storage.

-### Question #34 💩
+### Question #22 💩💩💩

 You have a free tier of an Azure DevOps organization named Contoso.

 Contoso contains 10 private projects.

-Each project has multiple jobs with no dependencies.
+**Each project has multiple jobs with no dependencies.**

-The build process requires access to resource files located in an on-premises file system.
+**The build process requires access to resource files located in an on-premises file system.**

-You frequently run the jobs on five self-hosted agents but experience long build times and frequently queued builds.
+You frequently run the jobs on five self-hosted agents **but experience long build times and frequently queued builds.**

 You need to minimize the number of queued builds and the time it takes to run the builds.